 After nearly fourteen years of living in New York City, I have amassed quite the collection of coats.
-Coats are my favorite way to make a statement with my outfits during November through at least March when we experience Winter Weather in the Northeast.
-So today I have fully updated my roundup of the best winter coats for women to add variety to your wardrobe but also ensure you have a winter coat for every occasion.
+Coats are my favorite way to make a statement with my outfits during November through at least March when we experience winter weather in the Northeast.
+I believe they are the best investment for a finishing touch on your outfits for the months moving forward.

 I think the right coat with the right outfit is the best way to look put together and stylish instead of looking frumpy or just wearing any old coat to top an outfit in Fall and Winter.